|

 CATHAL:

-"Battle ruler."
-Irish/Gaelic name composed of the elements cath "battle" and val
+Irish Gaelic name composed of the elements cath "battle" and val

 CATHALDUS:

-Variant of
+Variant spelling of

-Irish/Gaelic Cathal, meaning
+Irish Gaelic Cathal, meaning

 "battle ruler."

-(Cathán): "Little battle."
 Irish name

 composed of the Gaelic element cath

-"battle" and a diminutive suffix.
+"battle" and a diminutive suffix, hence

 CATHAOIR:

-from the old Celtic elements cath "battle,
+Irish Gaelic name composed of the Celtic elements cath "battle,

-fight" and vir "man."
+fight" and vir "man," hence

 CATHARNACH:

-Gaelic byname meaning "soldier; warlike."
+Gaelic byname meaning "soldier, warlike."

 CATHELD:

-Variant of
+Variant spelling of

-Irish/Gaelic Cathal, meaning
+Irish Gaelic Cathal, meaning

 CATIGERN: